Garnet is January’s birthstone, a deep, rich red gemstone celebrated for its dark red colour, transparency, and inexpensive appeal.

 Types of Garnet

 This gemstone varies considerably in its chemical composition and crystal structure.
-In fact, many varieties exist as outlined below and summarised in the following table.
+In fact, a wide variety exists, as outlined below and summarised in the table below.

 Hydrogrossular: Bluish-green Garnet with far less transparency.

-Pyrope Spessartine: Chrome pyrope Garnet makes the perfect alternative to Ruby, prized for its deep red tones.
-Spessartine: Orange variety, most prized in the Mandarin orange colour.
+Pyrope Spessartine: Chrome pyrope garnet is a perfect alternative to Ruby, prized for its deep red tones.
+Spessartine: Orange variety, most prized for its Mandarin orange colour.

 Almandine Garnet: The most common gemstone in the Garnet family—available in many colours.
-The blend of almandine-pyrope forms the deep red variety most people associate with this popular gemstone.
+The blend of almandine and pyrope forms the deep-red variety most people associate with this popular gemstone.

 Grossular: Available in many colours.
 This type suits jewellery with bright and vivid colours with the exception of blue.

-The Spessartite-Grossular-Pyrope colour-change Garnet can change colour from light blue-green to purple depending on the fluorescent light source.
-In addition, daylight results in the colour showing as light red to purple-red.
+The Spessartite-Grossular-Pyrope colour-change Garnet can change colour from light blue-green to purple under different fluorescent light sources.
+In addition, daylight causes the colour to appear light red to purple-red.

-Gemmologists and gemstone dealers further categorise many varieties into sub-divisions depending on their colour.
+Gemologists and gemstone dealers further categorise wide varieties into subdivisions depending on their colour.
 For example, demantoid is a vivid green variety of andradite that collectors highly coveted.

 Tsavorite and Hessonite are types of grossular.
-Tsavorites are green, but Hessonite varies between orange and orangish-red to brown-red.
+Tsavorites are green, while Hessonite ranges from orange to orangish-red to brown-red.
 Rhodolite is a purplish-red version of the gemstone.

 January Birthstone Engagement Ring

 Garnet can make an ideal gemstone for an engagement ring.
-In particular, when favoured to Ruby as a less-expensive alternative.
+In particular, it is favoured over Ruby as a less-expensive alternative.
 Furthermore, it contrasts very well when used as a centre stone with April’s birthstone – diamond.

 Most of our ring designs can be set with this intense birthstone instead of a diamond.
 In addition, this gemstone adds full contrast when set alongside brilliant white diamonds.
 As displayed here in our Sienna engagement ring.